Hashmal

 The word hashmal appears in the Hebrew Bible in Ezekiel 1:4-5:

-Hashmallim occupy the fourth rank of ten in Maimonides's exposition of the Jewish angelic hierarchy.
+Hashmallim occupy the fourth rank of ten in Maimonides' exposition of the Jewish angelic hierarchy.

 The Septuagint translates hashmal to ηλεκτρον (elektron), which means "amber" in English.
-Later, hashmal became the Modern Hebrew word that translates to the English word "electricity."
+Later, hashmal became the Modern Hebrew word that translates to the English word "electricity".
 Jewish poet Judah Leib Gordon coined the modern Hebrew word, in his 1878 collection Gabashta.